peardeck/policies/privacy-policy.md

 ## Information You Provide

 Pear Deck does not intentionally collect any personally identifiable information ("PII") from users identified as students.
-Depending on how you use the Services, you may be required to provide certain personally identifiable information ("**_Personal Information_**") through your Google Account, which may include, but is not limited to, your:
+Depending on how you use the Services, you may be required to provide certain personally identifiable information ("**_Personal Information_**") through your Google or Microsoft Account, which may include, but is not limited to, your:

-* Google Account (Email address)
+* Email Address (associated with a Google or Microsoft Account)

-* Name (if you include it in your Google Profile)
+* Name (if you include it in your Google or Microsoft Profile)

-* Your image and likeness if you include it in your Google profile or include in content that you create with our Services (these type of files are referred to as your "**_User Content_**")
+* Your image and likeness if you include it in your Google or Microsoft profile or include in content that you create with our Services (these type of files are referred to as your "**_User Content_**")

 * User Content may include text images and media that you include in your Pear Deck presentation